Hydration – Good for Your Patients and Your Health Care Career

 Few factors will negatively impact your patients more than your own halitosis.
 Halitosis, or bad breath, can be a symptom of many problems.
 But one of the most simple solutions is to stay hydrated.
 A dry mouth can harbor food particles and bacteria that need to be washed away.
 What's the easiest remedy?
 Drink some water.
 You can boost your immunity to halitosis by keeping a stash of breath mints or hard candies on hand as well.

-Taking the time to stop and smell the flowers was never as important as taking the time to stop and take a drink of water -- especially for a busy health care professional.
+Taking the time to stop and smell the flowers was never as important as taking the time to stop and take a drink of water - especially for busy health care professional.
 This is one career choice that requires you to be at your best for extended periods of time.
 And the solution is easy: You can increase your energy levels and stave off discomfort simply by staying hydrated.

 When you're ready to drink up all that Concorde has to offer, take a look at our comprehensive list of health care programs to see which quenches your educational thirst.